What is a DJ Biography?

 To break it down, there are 3 common bio variations you will need:

-2. A medium 1-2 paragraph bio is ideal for your Electronic Press Kit (EPK) and event profiles.
-This will often act as your main bio.epk
+A medium 1-2 paragraph bio is ideal for your Electronic Press Kit (EPK) and event promotion. (this will often act as your main bio)

 Looking to the future, Terran is set on continuing to innovate.
 He regularly releases DJ mixes and is diving into producing original tracks.
-With plans to host his first live event and spotlight the local electronic music scene.
-Most recently dropping Arcane, a 20 minute dubstep & riddim mix, on SoundCloud.
-Beyond the music, he is dedicated to turning his website, Terrvform, into the ultimate resource for DJs and producers.
+With plans to host his first live event to spotlight the local electronic music scene.
+Most recently dropping Build-A-Mix, a riddim dubstep project, on SoundCloud.
+Beyond the music, he is dedicated to turning his website, Terrvform, into the ultimate resource for DJs and producers.”

 How to Write Your DJ Bio (in 6 Steps)